Richebourg 30th June 1916

 "… truly, this was the day Sussex died."
 (10)

-I have been researching the story of the South Downs battalions for many years now, and eventually hope to publish a history of them; the book is in fact almost complete.
+I have been researching the story of the South Downs battalions for more than thirty years now, and will be pub;ishing a history of them during the WW1 Centenary period; the book is in fact almost complete.
 If you have any material – photographs, letters or diaries – of men that served in these units then I would be pleased to hear from you.
 Please contact me on:

 Email Paul Reed